 If done well, a job vacancy ad can be a vital tool for hospitality venues in finding the right candidate.
 Depending on the scenario, they can help to encourage candidates to apply, or reduce the number of applicants so as to make the hiring process manageable.

 The ad can also filter the type of candidates who apply.
 Be it through the job description or follow-up requirements such as asking candidates to submit a video or address key selection criteria, the ad can maximise the number of applicants who are a good fit for the position, and minimise the number of poorly-fit candidates.

-According to Ashley Taylor, Head of Field, Partnerships & Training AUS & NZ at Barcats (a community & recruitment platform for the hospitality industry), the quality of the ad will impact the quality of candidates.
+According to Ashley Taylor, at Barcats (a community & recruitment platform for the hospitality industry), the quality of the ad will impact the quality of candidates.
 Here’s a few things to consider when writing and distributing it.

-Often, candidates will be selective in the jobs that they apply for, and will be on the lookout for roles that pique their interest.
-Further, it’s likely that job-seekers will avoid applying for jobs they are ill-suited for, and prioritise roles that involve higher pay and/or greater satisfaction and fulfilment in the workplace.
+Often, candidates will be selective in the jobs they apply for, and will be on the lookout for roles that pique their interest.
+Further, it is likely that job-seekers will avoid applying for jobs they are ill-suited for, and prioritise roles that involve higher pay and/or greater satisfaction and fulfilment in the workplace.

 Therefore, it’s critical that the job vacancy ad highlights the features of the job that meet the needs and interests of prospective employees, and does so in a way that catches their attention.
 According to Taylor, the ad has to cut through to the reader, otherwise it will be overlooked.

 A job vacancy ad is also an excellent branding opportunity, with Taylor saying that it should promote the venue and team – like the ‘About Us’ section of the venue’s website.

 “People want to work with exciting people and at fun venues.
 You need to sell the dream to work with you.
 Start with a bang [and include] every piece of personality you can get in the ad,” he says.